 This course is concerned with the macroeconomics of economic development.
 The focus of the course will be an exposition and evaluation of the practice of economic development policy since World War II.
-Topics will include exchange rate determination, international trade and the balance of payments, and fiscal and monetary policy.
-We will trace the interplay of the theory and the practice of economic development from the state-led, import-substituting industrialization that was the dominant development paradigm in the 1950s and 1960s, to the rise of dependency analysis in the 1960s and neostructuralism of the 1970s, the resurgence of market-oriented policies in the 1980s, the 'second generation' reforms of the 1990s, and the current questioning of free market economics.
+Topics will include exchange rate determination, international trade and the balance of payments, fiscal and monetary policy, and financial markets.
+We will trace the interplay of the theory and the practice of macroeconomic policy formation and implementation from the state-led, import-substituting industrialization that was the dominant development paradigm in the 1950s and 1960s to the resurgence of market-oriented policies in the 1980s and 1990s.
+The course will evaluate the success or failure of those policies, paying special attention to macroeconomic policies of the most rapidly growing economies in East Asia, the problems posed by the big-bang macroeconomics of the transition economies of Eastern Europe, and the poor macroeconomic performance of sub-Saharan Africa.
+The course will also dissect the waves of financial market/exchange rate crises that swept the developing economies in the Debt Crisis of the 1980s and the Asian Financial Crisis of the 1990s.